KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 in order to prevent an error.
 To determine if this must be done, the loader will perform the following steps:

+1. Check the ICD's JSON manifest file for the "api_version" field.
-1. Load the ICD's dynamic library
+2. If the JSON version is greater greater than or equal to 1.1, Load the ICD's dynamic library
-2. Call the ICD's `vkGetInstanceProcAddr` command to get a pointer to `vkEnumerateInstanceVersion`
+3. Call the ICD's `vkGetInstanceProcAddr` command to get a pointer to `vkEnumerateInstanceVersion`
-3. If the pointer to `vkEnumerateInstanceVersion` is not `NULL`, it will be called to get the ICD's supported API version
+4. If the pointer to `vkEnumerateInstanceVersion` is not `NULL`, it will be called to get the ICD's supported API version

 The ICD will be treated as a 1.0 ICD if any of the following conditions are met:

+- The JSON manifest's "api_version" field is less that version 1.1
 - The function pointer to `vkEnumerateInstanceVersion` is `NULL`
 - The version returned by `vkEnumerateInstanceVersion` is less than 1.1
 - `vkEnumerateInstanceVersion` returns anything other than `VK_SUCCESS`